-I had so many questions before my recent hot air balloon ride in Scottsdale, Arizona—for instance, how high are we going to go?
+I had so many questions before my recent hot air balloon ride during my 4 days in Scottsdale, Arizona—for instance, how high are we going to go?
 How many people can you fit into a basket?
 Is hot air ballooning safe?
 Where are we going to land?
 For the love of God how do you steer this thing?

 However, the most important question of them all (okay, maybe second most important, I think “Do you have enough propane in those tanks” takes home the gold here) was about what to pack for a winter hot air balloon ride.